|

 Leslie-Lohman Collection. |

-Attribution is a defiant and challenging approach to art making which combines unorthodox curatorial practices with techniques used to research and build a historical novel.
-While facts establish a strong historical foundation, fiction enables the artist to build a narrative in which fluidity plays an important role linking and intertwining the topics addressed in the exhibition.
-The exhibition comprises works specifically created for the occasion, as well as works treasured by the Leslie-Lohman Museum and from other public and private collections.
-Creator and curator are the same person behind the building of this show.
-From this twisted relationship a new creature is born to question the fragile line that separates facts from fiction.
+Attribution is a bold and provocative approach to art making that blends unconventional curatorial practices with techniques used to research and craft a historical novel.
+While facts provide a solid historical foundation, fiction allows the artist to create a narrative where fluidity plays a key role in connecting and intertwining the themes explored in the exhibition.
+The exhibition features works specifically created for this occasion, as well as pieces treasured by the Leslie-Lohman Museum and from other public and private collections.
+The creator and curator are the same person behind this show.
+From this complex relationship, a new entity is born to challenge the fragile boundary between facts and fiction.